What’s Hiding In Your Cleaning Products?

 The cons of keeping your house clean come in the form of toxins hidden in some of the most popular, commercially available, cleaners.

-Whilst there are many toxins and dangerous chemicals in a wide variety of cleaning products, I want to highlight the following eight which are the most commonly hidden toxins in your household cleaning products.
+Whilst there are many toxins and dangerous chemicals in a wide variety of cleaning products, I want to highlight the following eight which are the most commonly hidden toxins in your home and household cleaning products.

 This is in just about any product that is labeled antibacterial.
 Besides wiping out all bacteria, including good bacteria, it is dangerous to water sources and algae.